Koredotcom/docs/docs/gale/getting-started/sign-up-sign-in.md

 <div class="admonition warning">
 <p class="admonition-title">Important</p>
-<p>Once you create an account, you need to add credits for computation hours to start using GALE's features.</p>
+<p>Once you create an account, you are provided with 75 model credits and 10k agent runs to start using GALE's features.</p>
 </div>

 ### Failed Login and Account Locking